 ORU's academic vision is to transform students into whole, competent servant leaders.
-Our goal is to grow the whole person; to transform students by the time they graduate into men and women who are spiritually alive, intellectually alert, physically disciplined, socially adept and professionally competent.
+Our goal is to grow the whole person; to transform students by the time they graduate into men and women to have the spiritual integrity, personal resilience, and intellectual pursuit to engage the world with bold vision.

 In 2002 the whole person assessment was introduced on campus as a means for students and their professors to measure a student's progress toward goals while at ORU.
 Today, the entire university uses this tool.
 It has become the primary data-gathering instrument for personal assessment.
-Students submit entries into the portfolio as evidence that educational and growth objectives are being met.
+Students submit assignments and experiences as evidence of meeting educational and growth objectives.
 Evaluations, coursework, test scores and other accomplishments are submitted at entry, intermediate and capstone levels.

 The impact of the whole person assessment prompted the Council for Higher Education Accreditation (CHEA) to present ORU with the 2007 Award for Institutional Progress in Student Learning Outcomes.